 - Sexual orientation

-Direct discrimination examples
+Direct discrimination at work examples

 Age discrimination